demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ### 37. xdr-whitelist-files
 ***
-Whitelists requested files which have not already been blacklisted or whitelisted.
+Adds requested files to allow list if they are not already on block list or allow list.

 #### Base Command